John Holloway (geneticist): Education

 Holloway obtained a BSc degree in biochemistry from the University of Otago in New Zealand in 1992.
 He then went on to carry out research with the University of Southampton and the Malaghan Institute, which resulted in his gaining a PhD from the University of Otago in 1997.
 His thesis focussed on the genetic basis of atopic asthma.

 Career

 Holloway returned to the University of Southampton in 1997 and worked with Stephen Holgate.
 The main focus of his research was the genetics behind asthma and allergies.
 He currently leads the Respiratory Genetics Group in the University of Southampton's Faculty of Medicine.
 He was appointed to a chair of the Faculty of Medicine in 2011.

-Holloway was previously on the Scientific Advisary boards for Asthma UK, and was a member of the Council for the British Society of Allergy and Clinial Immunology from 2009 to 2012.
-He is currently associate vice-president interdisciplinary research and sat on the council of the University of Southampton (2018-24).
+Holloway was previously on the Scientific Advisary boards for Asthma UK, and was a member of the Council for the British Society of Allergy and Clinical Immunology from 2009 to 2012.
+He is currently associate vice-president interdisciplinary research and sat on the council of the University of Southampton (2018–24).
 He was also previously Associate Dean (Enterprise and International) and Associate Dean (Research) for the Faculty of Medicine, University of Southampton.